Exploring Composition Mixing in Kilonova Ejecta with Ray-by-ray Simulations: Methods

 \subsection{Initial Profiles}

 Angular profiles are extracted from NR simulations of an equal-mass BNS merger with a gravitational mass of $1.35M_\odot$ per star \citep{Radice2023}.
 The merger was evolved by the NR \texttt{THC} code \citep{Radice2012, Radice2014a, Radice2014b}, with an M1 neutrino transport extension \citep{Radice2022, Zappa2023} and DD2 EoS \citep{Hempel2010, Typel2010}.
-The simulation ran at a spatial resolution (SR; $\Delta x = 185\ \mathrm{m}$) to 100 ms post-merger, and we extract angular profiles at $R_\mathrm{ext} = 295\ \mathrm{km}$.
+The simulation ran at a spatial resolution ($\Delta x = 185\ \mathrm{m}$) to 100 ms post-merger, and we extract angular profiles at $R_\mathrm{ext} = 295\ \mathrm{km}$.
+The resolution of the NR simulation in the region covering the NSs before merger and the remnant is of $1.85 \times 10^4$ cm.
+The resolution in the region where we extract ejecta data is of $5.9 \times 10^5$ cm.
 We collect unbound material according to the Bernoulli criterion \citep{Foucart2021}, resulting in a total mass of the ejecta of $7.38 \times 10^{-3} M_\odot$.
 Using the geodesic criterion to determine the dynamical ejecta \citep{Nedora2021, Combi2023, Ricigliano2024}, we identify a dynamical component of $2.69 \times 10^{-3}M_\odot$, and a disk wind component of $4.68 \times 10^{-3}M_\odot$.
 The dynamical ejecta have a shock-heated component with high entropy, and a tidal component with low entropy.
 The shock-heated component undergoes more intense neutrino captures, increasing its electron fraction to $Y_e > 0.1$.
 Additionally, the dense material in the equatorial plane shields the outer layers of the ejecta from neutrino irradiation, thereby maintaining low electron fractions.
 In contrast, at higher latitudes, the neutrino flux makes the ejecta more proton-rich \citep{Jacobi2024}.
 We show the distributions of density, electron fraction, entropy, and temperature in Fig. \ref{fig: initial}.
 The outer layers of the ejecta at the equator have low electron fraction and entropy.